 On December 12, 2011, the DEA issued the final ruling placing the substance carisoprodol into Schedule IV of the Controlled Substances Act (CSA) 17.

 FDA approved indications

 Off-label & Investigational uses

 Lower back pain

-The results of a double-blind study that compared carisoprodol, butabarbital, and placebo, have shown the effectiveness of carisoprodol in the treatment of the low back pain syndrome 4.
-Carisoprodol was found to be significantly more effective in providing both subjective pain relief and objective improvements in range of motion when evaluated by finger to floor testing.
+A double-blind study that compared carisoprodol, butabarbital, and placebo, has shown the effectiveness of carisoprodol in the treatment of the low back pain syndrome 4.
+Carisoprodol was found to be considerably more effective in providing both subjective pain relief and objective improvements in range of motion when evaluated by finger to floor testing.
 The results of this study suggest that the effects of carisoprodol are not secondary to its sedative effects alone, but are also related to its muscle relaxant activity.

 Carisoprodol "pros" and "cons"

 Carisoprodol is a muscle relaxant that does not directly relax tense skeletal muscles in man 1.
 Although not well understood, the mechanism of action in humans may be related to its sedative properties, either directly or indirectly, via the effects of meprobamate.

 In animals, carisoprodol produces muscle relaxation by blocking interneuronal activity in the descending reticular formation and spinal cord.
 However, it is unknown if this mechanism of action is also present in humans 1.
 Carisoprodol's primary metabolite, meprobamate, has barbiturate like modulatory effects on GABA-A receptors 9.
 However, it is unclear whether the GABA-A receptor-like effects are from carisoprodol itself or its metabolite meprobamate.